gemfire/spring-data-for-vmware-gemfire/documentation/reference/cq-container.md

 ```

 Each time an event is received, the adapter automatically performs type
-translation between the GemFire event and the required method
+translation between the [vmware-gemfire-short-name] event and the required method
 arguments transparently.
 Any exception caused by the method invocation
 is caught and handled by the container (by default, being logged).